| |

 The mask at the Blue Lagoon was a shorter activity but nonetheless fun to experience.
 I can’t say I’ve put on a silica face mask while in a hot spring before.
 It was a bit of a hassle to put on and take off without a mirror while you’re sitting in hot water, but you make it work!

-The free drink was nice to have as well, especially since we did end up buying a drink each at the Sky Lagoon, and they aren’t cheap!
+The free drink was nice to have as well, especially since I did end up buying a drink at the Sky Lagoon, and they aren’t cheap!

 sky-lagoon-sauna